Safety and performance optimization of industrial cranes

 - Back-up power or black-out start.
 Use battery backup to replace spinning reserve that might be otherwise achieved by running diesel generators.
 As batteries become gets cheaper, the viability of integrating batteries in cranes for back-up in the event of power supply failure, increases.

-Brake control, energy storage and more
+Mechanical Brake control, functional safety and more

 Features and benefits